balena-io/docs/pages/deployment/wifi.md

 ## Changing your Network Configuration

-On all devices excluding the [Intel Edison](/installing/gettingStarted-Edison), it is possible to change your wifi SSID or Passphrase after downloading the `.img`.
+It is possible to change your wifi SSID or Passphrase after downloading the `.zip`, however it is not possible to change the wifi SSID and passphrase of devices that run from internal eMMC without reflashing the device.

 ### Using the CLI